Perry Hoshor Talbott and Belle (McFarland) Talbott

 He is a brother of Elizabeth Hoshor, who is Perry Hoshor Talbott's mother.

-Here is an account of his life and early days in Nodaway County.
+Here is an account of his early days and life in Nodaway County.
 It is his obituary, published 21 May 1908 in the Nodaway Democrat.
+It tells how he rode his "bell mare" leading a parade of 100 horses from his farm, celebrating the election of Grover Cleveland in 1884.

 Obituary of Washington Hoshor